Fast Computation of the Rank Profile Matrix and the Generalized Bruhat Decomposition: Introduction

 \paragraph*{Contribution with respect to the state of the art.} In \cite{DPS:2013} we proposed a first Gaussian elimination algorithm, with a recursive splitting of both row and column dimensions, which simultaneously computes the row and column rank profile while preserving the sub-cubic rank-sensitive time complexity and keeping the computation in-place.
 It showed that slab blocking is not a necessary condition for a Gaussian elimination to reveal rank profiles.
 Consequently, we have further analyzed the conditions on the pivoting that reveal the rank profiles in~\cite{DPS:ELU:2015}, where we introduced a new matrix invariant, the rank profile matrix.
 This normal form contains the row and column rank profile information of the matrix and that of all its leading sub-matrices.

 This normal form is closely related to a permutation matrix appearing in the Bruhat decomposition~\cite{Bruhat:1956:Lie} and in related variants~\cite{delladora:1973:these,Grigoriev:1981:bruhat,Bourbaki:2008:lie,Malaschonok:2010,Manthey:2007:Bruhat}.
-Still, no connection to the rank profiles were made.
+Still, none of these did connect it to the notion of rank profile.
 In another setting, the construction of matrix Schubert varieties in~\cite[Ch.
 15]{MillerSturmfels:2005} defines a similar invariant, but presents neither a matrix decomposition nor any computational aspects.

-More precisely, the present paper gathers the key contributions of~\cite{DPS:2013} and~\cite{DPS:ELU:2015}: \begin{itemize} \item we define of a new matrix invariant over a field, the rank profile matrix, summarizing all information on the row and column rank profiles of all the leading sub-matrices; \item we study the conditions for a Gaussian elimination algorithm to compute all or part of this invariant, through the corresponding PLUQ decomposition; \item as a consequence, we show that the classical iterative CUP decomposition algorithm can actually be adapted to compute the rank profile matrix.
-Used, in a Crout variant, as a base-case to our implementation, it delivers a significant improvement in efficiency; \item we also show that both the row and the column echelon forms of a matrix can be recovered from some PLUQ decompositions thanks to an elementary post-processing algorithm. \end{itemize}
+More precisely, the present paper gathers the key contributions of~\cite{DPS:2013} and~\cite{DPS:ELU:2015}: \begin{enumerate} \item we define a new matrix invariant over a field, the rank profile matrix, summarizing all information on the row and column rank profiles of all the leading sub-matrices; \item we study the conditions for a Gaussian elimination algorithm to compute all or part of this invariant, through the corresponding PLUQ decomposition; \item as a consequence, we show that the classical iterative CUP decomposition algorithm can actually be adapted to compute the rank profile matrix.
+Used, in a Crout variant, as a base-case to our recursive implementation over a finite field, it delivers a significant improvement in efficiency; \item we also show that both the row and the column echelon forms of a matrix can be recovered from some PLUQ decompositions thanks to an elementary post-processing algorithm. \end{enumerate}